Serving Those Who Served

 Veterans can join the monthly meeting with a click of a button.
 For the first 20 minutes, they will hear from local service providers.
 The next hour is reserved for the six featured employers to talk about their job openings, and the final minutes are saved for questions and networking among the participants.

-The next virtual Veterans Networking Job Club is Thursday, November 19 at 10:00 a.m.
+The virtual Veterans Networking Job Club happens the third Thursday of each month from 10 to 11:30 a.m.
 Interested veterans do need to register for the VNJC ahead of time.
 View featured employers, find resources and register to participate at VNJC.ORG.